holleland/NSSHerringDensGrowth/README.md

 ## Data

-The main data is available at [Stenevik et al (2022b)](https://doi.org/10.21335/NMDC-496562593).
-We do not have permission to publish the temperature data, and these are therefore not publicly available.
+The main data has been put together by Stenevik et al (2022b) and is available at <https://doi.org/10.21335/NMDC-496562593>.
 In our *R/1\_data.R* script, the individual herring data is downloaded by running the following code:

 ``` r
 if(!("HerringData.csv" %in% list.files(path = "inputdata/") )) {